 Employer/Union-Sponsored Group Health Plan Sponsors

-NOTE: This reporting requirement applies only to individual PDPs and “800 series” PDPs offered to employer groups are required to report these data.
+NOTE: This reporting requirement applies only to individual PDPs and “800 series” PDPs offered to employers.
 MA-PD plans already report these data as part of the Part C reporting requirements and are therefore exempt from this Part D reporting section.

 CMS has statutory authority to waive or modify requirements that hinder the design of, the offering of, or the enrollment in, employer/union sponsored PDPs, as set forth in section 1860D-22(b) of the Social Security Act.
 Under the above-referenced statutory authority, PDPs are permitted to utilize these waivers to contract with employer and union group sponsors to facilitate the enrollment of their Medicare-eligible retirees into PDPs.
 (Please note that in addition to these “indirect contract” arrangements, CMS also has separate statutory authority to directly contract with employers and union group plan sponsors to offer a prescription drug benefits to their retirees).
 When exercising our discretion to grant these statutory waivers or modifications to PDPs offering these plans, these waivers and/or modifications are conditioned upon the PDP meeting a set of conditions and complying with certain requirements, which may include these kinds of reporting requirements.